rjoberon/dsat/_posts/2024-05-06-finding-somehing-unexpected.markdown

    helpful) and scatterplots. *(The motivation behind that analysis was that tiles of equal size should have approximately equally spaced coordinates, resulting in approximately the same distances between coordinates.
-The result were some weird patterns which indicated that there must be something regular.)*
+The results were some weird patterns which indicated that there must be something regular.)*
 3. Visualising the distribution of the byte values. *(I saw some spikes but could draw no real conclusion.)*